zeroformlabs/rhiz.om/docs/requirements/rhiz.om-ui.md

 # rhiz.om User-Interface Layout — Orin-Style Reference (v 0.1.1)
 *Fully elaborated—captures every point verbatim or re-expressed; no new features introduced.*

 ---

-## Login Page

-Friendlly greeting message:
-        You’re here.
-That's enough to begin.</p>
-        <p>This is a place to pause, notice, and connect.</p>
-        <p>Bring your attention.
-It opens more than you might expect.

-OAuth login buttons for Google, GitHub, Apple, and Facebook.

-Natural background photographs, fading from one to another.

-User logs in, gets default id

----